UBC-MOAD/docs/ariane.rst

 Time Considerations
 -------------------

-Particles initialized later in the simulation do not have as much time to cross one of the sections so it could be beneficial to impose a maximum age of each particle.
+Particles initialized later in the simulation do not have as much time to cross one of the sections, you can check if this is a problem by keeping an eye on how many of your water parcels are "lost" during the simmulation.
+Cutting down on these lost water parcels is part of why we typically do runs with days at the end of the simmulation without particles being seeded.
+Alternatively, (if you don't want to have a super long run-time) it could be beneficial to impose a maximum age of each particle.
 This can be achieved by modifying :file:`mod_criter1.f90` in :kbd:`src/ariane` as follows:

 .. code-block:: fortran